BDX-town/Mangane/docs/administration/yunohost.md

 For Akkoma, login with SSH to your server as Yunohost `admin` user and exec this command:

 ```
-sudo su akkoma -s $SHELL -lc "/var/www/akkoma/live/bin/pleroma_ctl frontend install mangane --ref dist --build-url https://github.com/BDX-town/Mangane/releases/latest/download/static.zip"
+sudo su akkoma -s $SHELL -lc "/var/www/akkoma/live/bin/pleroma_ctl frontend install mangane --ref dist --build-url https://github.com/outlaw-dame/Mangane/releases/latest/download/static.zip"
 ```
-For Akkoma or Pleroma, you can also use the Admin interface to do this (see [README](https://github.com/BDX-town/Mangane#with-admin-fe)) if you are not confortable with the command line.
+For Akkoma or Pleroma, you can also use the Admin interface to do this (see [README](https://github.com/outlaw-dame/Mangane#with-admin-fe)) if you are not comfortable with the command line.